 Dana is an ancient Pali word meaning "generosity" or "gift."
 At the Samadhi Center the teachers do not receive payment for their teachings.
 In the ancient traditions it was always important that egoic interests and business considerations were kept out of the most important dharma teachings.
-For this reason we offer a minimal retreat cost of $50.00 per day which covers only food and lodging.
+For this reason we offer a minimal retreat cost of $50.00 per day which covers only food and lodging and operating costs.
 There is no suggested amount and dana is totally voluntary.
 We offer our profound gratitude for your support of our teachers.
 There is a donation box located in the Center for cash donations, or electronic donations can be made by Paypal at this link: https://www.paypal.me/SamadhiCenter.
 Please indicate whether you want to send the donation to the Center, or which teacher(s) you would like the donation to go to.

 The Samadhi Center kitchen will be stocked with healthy, organic ingredients and simple recipes for the food prep volunteers to follow.
 We offer a mostly a vegan menu (eggs, cheese and fish are served separately) and participants with special dietary needs are also welcome to bring and cook their own food in the kitchen.
 There will also be a variety of herbal teas and fresh fruit available during the day.
 Please be sure to carefully fill out the dietary portion of the registration form so we can properly prepare the menus, as we try to accommodate any particular needs you may have.
 Note: we do not provide coffee at our retreats, but will have black tea available.
 Please do not bring food to outdoor cabins as it will attract wildlife.
 Meals will be taken in silence.

 Part of the practice of meditation is to observe and become free from the conditioned patterns that govern our lives.
 Because food preference can be a strong pattern for a lot of us, we intentionally offer a very simple menu during retreat.

 A typical breakfast consists of baked eggs, granola, bread with jam/nut butters, yogurt, juice, almond milk, dried fruit, nuts and seeds, etc.

-An example of a lunch would be soup, quinoa and vegetable saute, bread, cookies.
+An example of a lunch would be a hearty soup, quinoa and vegetable saute, bread, cookies.